ARM-software/acle/main/acle.md

 ACLE intrinsics are available.
 This implies that `__ARM_FEATURE_SM4` and `__ARM_FEATURE_SVE2` are both nonzero.

-### Lookup table extensions

-`__ARM_FEATURE_LUT` is defined to 1 if there is hardware support for lookup table instructions with 2-bit and 4-bit indices (FEAT_LUT) and if the associated ACLE intrinsics are available.

-`__ARM_FEATURE_SME_LUTv2` is defined to 1 if there is hardware support for lookup table instructions with 4-bit indices and 8-bit elements (FEAT_SME_LUTv2) and if the associated ACLE intrinsics are available.

 ### Modal 8-bit floating point extensions

 `__ARM_FEATURE_FP8` is defined to 1 if there is hardware support for FP8 conversion